james-pearce/james-pearce.github.io/_posts/2021-06-10-explainable-ai.markdown

 ---
 layout: post
-title:  "Why we do _and don't_ need explainable AI"
+title:  "Why we do _and do not_ need explainable AI"
 date:   2021-06-10 09:00:00 +1100
 categories: machine-learning XAI SHAP
 ---

-# Why we do _and don’t_ need explainable AI

-> _Why explainable AI (known as XAI) is becoming a must-have component of data science and why we may not have come as far as we think._
+_Why explainable AI (known as XAI) is becoming a must-have component of data science and why we may not have come as far as we think._

 **A black-box model is no longer good enough for your data scientists, your business or your customers.**